odindis/APOI/README.md

 # APOI

-Apoi is an automation software
+Apoi is an automation software.

+You can download it from https://github.com/piebirds/APOI/releases